 “What are you doing, get going,” he said, all aggressive.

-“Excuse me,” I said, on the sarcastic side.
+“Excuse me,” I said, trying only a little bit to not be sarcastic.
 “I’m waiting for my ride.”

 He was, “OK, but don’t wait long.”

-Teachers parents adults always want to push around anybody who’s smaller than them.
+Teachers parents grown-ups always want to push around anybody who’s smaller than them.
 They want to be the alpha male, to have power over their kids, to be authoritative about everything.
-Adults are the ones who are aggressive in this world.
+Grown-ups are the ones who are aggressive in this world.
 They’re the aggressive grapefruits squirting their juice.
 That’s how guys learn to be mean and horrible.
+BELIEVE ME!

 Mr. Krister, my history teacher and cross-country coach, is like that.
 He yells at guys all the time for no reason.
+“Sit down and shut up!”
+His class is like a fracas.
+Running on his team is a brouhaha.
 He’s ugly with nasty teeth.
-He’s not too tall, on the skinnier side, and has a scruff like a schmuck.
+He’s not too tall, on the skinnier side, and has sad sack scruff.
+Nothing matters, though, when he’s at St. Mel’s.
+He’s THE MAN!

 “How are you, Sebastian?” he said, all smug.